apache/kyuubi/docs/deployment/settings.md

 </div>

-# Configurations Guide
+# Introduction to the Kyuubi Configurations System

-Kyuubi provides several ways to configure the system.
+Kyuubi provides several ways to configure the system and corresponding engines.

 ## Environments